yxiong/udacity-full-stack/conference/README.md

 session, and `websafeConferenceKey` to identify the conference this session belongs to.

-With these data structures, we implemented two endpoints methods:
+With these data structures, we implemented four endpoints methods:
 `getConferenceSessions`, `getConferenceSessionsByType`, `getSessionsBySpeaker`
 and `createSession`.